Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes, dogs are permitted in all Lakeville parks as long as they are on a leash.

-Currently our programs are canceled through May 31, 2020.
 The City is monitoring the COVID-19 situation and if a program is canceled we will contact participants via email.
 Refunds will be issued via the original form of payment.

 Read our COVID-19 Refund Policy (PDF) for more information.